gitcommitshow/resilient-llm/README.md

 ResilientLLM makes your AI Agents or LLM apps production-ready by dealing with challenges such as:

 - ❌ Unstable network conditions
-- ⚠️ Inconsistent error handling
+- ⚠️ Inconsistent errors
 - ⏳ Unpredictable LLM API rate limit errors

+Check out [examples](./examples/), ready to ship.

 ### Key Features